Autodesk-Forge/forge-configurator-inventor/README.md

 1. Note the Client ID and Secret generated.
 1. Clone repository
 1. Specify [forge credentials](#specify-forge-credentials).
-1. Copy AppBundles\ExtractParametersPlugin\InventorBinFolder.props.template file to AppBundles\ExtractParametersPlugin\InventorBinFolder.props
+1. Copy `AppBundles\ExtractParametersPlugin\InventorBinFolder.props.template` file to `AppBundles\ExtractParametersPlugin\InventorBinFolder.props`.
-1. Replace PATH_TO_YOUR_INVENTOR_BIN string in the AppBundles\ExtractParametersPlugin\InventorBinFolder.props with your actual Inventor's bin folder
+1. Replace `PATH_TO_YOUR_INVENTOR_BIN` string in the `AppBundles\ExtractParametersPlugin\InventorBinFolder.props` with your actual Inventor's bin folder
 1. Specify if access should be limited in `WebApplication\appsettings.json`.
 Set `Enabled` to `true` or `false`, and populate the `Domains` and `Addresses` fields with comma delimited lists such as `["autodesk.com", "company.com"]` and `["person@company2.com", "person@company3.com"]`.

 ## Build